 Above: Experiments from Måns Grebäck to see the abilities of AI to generate the lowercase of a typeface if given the uppercase, and vice versa.

-AI systems often prioritize their capabilities over user interaction, leading to basic input methods such as text boxes.
+AI systems often prioritize their capabilities over user interaction, leading to basic input methods.
 Shifting focus towards empowering users with what they can achieve using AI can enhance the design for more intuitive and impactful interactions.

 Every word or pixel included in training data influences the output, especially concerning outliers, as AI lacks the ability to identify outliers without specific training.